wondrousWebWorks/realm-of-rantarctica/README.md

 ## Wireframes

-All wireframes were designed and produced using <a href="https://balsamiq.com/">Balsamiq Mockups 3</a>.
+All wireframes were designed and produced using [Balsamiq Mockups 3](https://balsamiq.com/).
 Initially, a greyscale layout was created to optimised the position of elements, whereafter colours and imgaes listed in the **Colours** and **Images** sections above were added to deliver a much more defined representation of what the game should look like.
-Individual wireframes for desktop, mobile and tablet can be viewed <a href="https://github.com/wondrousWebWorks/realm-of-rantarctica/tree/master/wireframes">here</a>.
+Individual wireframes for desktop, mobile and tablet can be viewed [here](https://github.com/wondrousWebWorks/realm-of-rantarctica/tree/master/wireframes).

 ## Deployment